TheRebelOfBabylon/golearnbtc/blog.md

 ```
 ## Part 2: Building a Bitcoin Transaction

-[Here](https://blockstream.info/testnet/tx/65d9d108407bc588ac0c6ee17029f261cd7f9c66edacb579bac86a04f8d3cb4a) we can see our first transaction which is requesting tBTC from a Testnet faucet.
-We can finally start doing some more interesting things in our from scratch Bitcoin build.
-First we will add a few lines to `main()` to create a second Bitcoin wallet which we will send some funds to.
+[Here](https://blockstream.info/testnet/tx/65d9d108407bc588ac0c6ee17029f261cd7f9c66edacb579bac86a04f8d3cb4a) we can see our first transaction to our newly created Bitcoin address: requesting tBTC from a Testnet faucet.
+We can finally start doing some more interesting things in our from-scratch Bitcoin build.
+First we will add a few lines to `main()` to create a second Bitcoin address which we will send funds to.
 ```
 	priv_key2 := new(big.Int)
 	priv_key2.SetBytes([]byte("eth is a shitcoin"))